 Here is one example of the situations where personal data are not adequately protected: University failed to sufficiently protect sensitive personal data, published on the web page of the European Data Protection Board (EDPB).

-If you process personal data, follow the eight procedures below to maintain high ethical standards and comply with relevant data protection legislation:
+If you collect and process any information from individuals or about individuals (e.g., consumers, company managers), assume that it is personal data, and follow the eight procedures below to maintain high ethical standards and comply with relevant data protection legislation:

 (1) Before data collection (during research planning phase)